yushanXD/ROST/README.md

 # ROST
-ROST is a concurrent learned range index.
+ROST is a concurrent learned skip-list

 ## Prerequisites
 This project uses CMake (3.15+) for building and testing.